Willy Ronis: Marie-Anne

 Ronis' wife, the Communist militant painter Marie-Anne Lansiaux (1910–91), was the subject of his well-known 1949 photograph, Nu provençal (Provençal nude).
 The photograph, taken in a house that Marie-Anne and he had just bought in Gordes, showed Marie-Anne washing at a basin with a water pitcher on the floor and an open window through which the viewer can see a garden, this is noted for its ability to convey an easy feeling of Provençal life.
 The photograph was a "huge success"; Ronis would comment, "The destiny of this image, published constantly around the world, still astonishes me."
 Ronis lived in Provence from the 1960s to the 1980s.

 Late in her life, Ronis photographed Marie-Anne suffering from Alzheimer's disease, sitting alone in a park surrounded by autumn trees.

+Legacy

+Since his death, Ronis' work has been exhibited worldwide, and his images are featured in the collections of major museums.

+He bequeathed his photographic work to France through two donations (1983 and 1989) and a will.
+Recognizing the potential use of his photographs, he appointed four executors in his will, who hold the moral rights to his work and are responsible for overseeing its use.
+Additionally, his grandson, Stéphane Kovalsky, inherited the reserved portion.

+At the completion of the succession settlement, the Médiathèque du patrimoine et de la photographie holds the entire body of his work: 82,000 negatives, 6,000 color slides, 18,000 prints, 6 albums containing 590 reference prints, 26 archival boxes, 720 library volumes, and 400 periodical volumes.

+Since 2015, a street in the 20th arrondissement of Paris has been named after him, called the "Belvédère Willy-Ronis".